 In the implementation stage, the nurse begins using the nursing care plan.

-Finally, in the evaluation stage, the nurse looks at the progress of the patient toward the goals set in the nursing care plan.
+Finally, in the evaluation stage, the nurse looks at the patient’s progress toward the goals set in the nursing care plan.
 Changes can be made to the nursing care plan based on how well (or poorly) the patient is progressing toward the goals.
 If any new problems are identified in the evaluation stage, they can be addressed, and the process starts over again for those specific problems.

-The guarantee that patients will be treated as individuals is very much applied in Orlando’s theory of Deliberative Nursing Process.
+The guarantee that patients will be treated as individuals is very much applied in Orlando’s theory of the Deliberative Nursing Process.
 Each patient will have an active and constant input into their own care.

-Assertion of nursing’s independence as a profession and her belief that this independence must be based on a sound theoretical framework.
+The assertion of nursing’s independence as a profession and her belief that this independence must be based on a sound theoretical framework.

 The model also guides the nurse to evaluate her care in terms of objectively observable patient outcomes.